mr-fcharles/ethereal/README.md

 # mrcharles.cool

-Collections of scripts used to generate the mrcharles.cool website
+Collections of scripts used to generate the [mrcharles.cool] (mrcharles.cool) website